Plaçage: Inheritance and work

 Upon the death of her protector, the placée and her family could, on legal challenge, expect up to a third of the man's property.
-Some white lovers tried, and succeeded, in making their mixed-race children primary heirs over other white descendants or relatives.
-A notable inheritance case was the daughters of Nicolás María Vidal, a former high official in Spanish Louisiana, who with their mother, Eufrosina Hinard, successfully petitioned the U.S. government in the 1830s to intercede on their behalf to secure a portion of Vidal's estate.
+Some white lovers made their mixed-race children primary heirs over other white descendants or relatives.

-The women in these relationships often worked to develop assets: acquiring property, running a legitimate rooming-house, or a small business as a hairdresser, marchande (female street or country merchant/vendor), or a seamstress.
+The women in those relationships often worked to develop assets: acquiring property, running a legitimate rooming-house, or a small business as a hairdresser, marchande (female street or country merchant/vendor), or a seamstress.
 She could also become a placée to another white Creole.
 She sometimes taught her daughters to become placées, by education and informal schooling in dress, comportment, and ways to behave.
 A mother negotiated with a young man for the dowry or property settlement, sometimes by contract, for her daughter if a white Creole were interested in her.
 A former placée could also marry or cohabit with a Creole man of color and have more children.

 Contrary to popular misconceptions, placées were not and did not become prostitutes.
 Creole men of color objected to the practice as denigrating the virtue of Creole women of color, but some, as descendants of white males, benefited by the transfer of social capital.
 Martin writes, "They did not choose to live in concubinage; what they chose was to survive."

-In the late 19th and early 20th centuries, after Reconstruction and with the reassertion of white supremacy across the former Confederacy, the white Creole historians, Charles Gayarré and Alcée Fortier, wrote histories that did not address plaçage in much detail.
-They suggested that little race mixing had occurred during the colonial period, and that the placées had seduced or led white Creole men astray.
-They wrote that the French Creoles (in the sense of having long been native to Louisiana) were ethnic Europeans who were threatened by the spectre of race-mixing like other Southern whites.
+In the late 19th and the early 20th centuries, after Reconstruction and the reassertion of white supremacy across the former Confederacy, the white Creole historians, Charles Gayarré and Alcée Fortier, wrote histories that did not address plaçage in much detail.
+They suggested that little race-mixing had occurred during the colonial period and that the placées had seduced or led white Creole men astray.
+They wrote that the French Creoles, in the sense of having long been native to Louisiana, were ethnic Europeans who were threatened, like other Southern whites, by the spectre of race-mixing.

-Gayarré, when younger, was said to have taken a woman of color as his placée and she had their children, to his later shame.
+Gayarré, when younger, was said to have taken a woman of color as his placée, and she had their children to his later shame.
 He married a white woman late in life.
 His earlier experience inspired his novel Fernando de Lemos.